tuiter/tuiter-api/README.md

 After that, you only have to wait a few minutes for the application to go up inside the container and it's ready, it will be available on your host's port 3000.

+Notes: For this release the Corrigeai team wants to maintain refined control over a database, in this way, the application will always be connecting to our database when using that docker image.